Responsibility for Maintenance: Registration and Records

 - PTA students may repeat BIO 171 & BIO 172 only once.

 In consultation with the student, the instructor may assign a grade of Incomplete (“I”).
-An Incomplete is assigned only when a student has not completed a major assignment or examination.
+An Incomplete is assigned only when a student has completed most of the coursework.
+The instructor notifies the students that a grade of Incomplete will be assigned.
+The reason for the Incomplete and the plan for its removal will be specified through completion of the Incomplete Grade form to be maintained in the department.
 A student may not remove an Incomplete through unofficial participation in the major portion of any subsequent offering of the same course.
 Participation in the same course with another instructor is not valid for removal of an incomplete.
 Course requirements must be completed before the end of the next regular semester (fall or spring) or the “I” becomes an “F”.
 An instructor may extend this deadline for one additional regular semester through written notification to the Registration and Records Office.

 A class standing grade may be requested by a student in the event of serious illness or other extenuating circumstance which prevents completion of the course.
 The class standing grade can be awarded only after the instructor certifies completion of 75% of the required course content, and upon approval of the Department Chairperson.
 No class standing grade may be higher than a “C”, with a lower grade being recorded if the student has not earned a “C”.
 The student’s permanent record will indicate that the grade represents class standing.

 After a grade is recorded by the Registration and Records Office, a faculty member may request that the grade be changed.
 This request must be submitted to the Registration and Records Office on an official Grade Change Form by the end of the following semester.
-Grade changes for reasons other than computational or clerical error are subject to the approval of the Scholastic Standards Committee by the end of the following semester.
+Grade changes for reasons other than computational or clerical error are subject to the approval of the Scholastic Standards Committee.
+Records of grade changes and the reason for the grade change must be kept in the department and Registration and Records.
+Grades may not be changed after a student has graduated.

 Approved by OCC Board of Trustees April 3, 2006